 Effect of Condition: These conditions could result in unrecorded transactions, misstated financial reports, clerical errors or misappropriation of funds not being detected in a timely manner.

-Recommendation: OSAI recommends the Board design and implement policies and procedures to ensure all purchases are supported with adequate documentation and verification of goods and/or services received are documented.
+Recommendation: OSAI recommends the Board design and implement policies and procedures to ensure all purchases are supported with adequate documentation and verification that goods and/or services were received.